fernandocanizo/learning-tailwind-with-traversy-media/README.md

-# Welcome to Remix + Vite!
+# Learning Tailwind

+Following this YouTube [course](https://www.youtube.com/watch?v=dFgzHOX84xQ) from [@TraversyMedia](https://www.youtube.com/@TraversyMedia).

+This is a Remix project.

-📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.
+See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.

 ## Development